elixirschool/elixirschool/README.md

 Lessons in the Fundamentals of Elixir, inspired by Twitter's [Scala School](http://twitter.github.io/scala_school/).

-_This is actively being developed, your feedback is encouraged._
+_Your feedback and participation is encouraged, see [Contributing](CONTRIBUTIING.md) for more details._

 ## About Elixir

-"Elixir is a dynamic, functional language designed for building scalable and maintainable applications." -- [elixir-lang.org](http://elixir-lang.org/)
+"Elixir is a dynamic, functional language designed for building scalable and maintainable applications." — [elixir-lang.org](http://elixir-lang.org/)

 Elixir leverages the battle tested ErlangVM to build distributed and fault-tolerant systems with low-latency out of the box.